-If you fancy having a bet on Tour De France you’ll have a good selection of markets to choose from.
+If you fancy having a bet on the Tour de France you’ll have a good selection of markets to choose from with the best Australian betting sites.
 No matter what market you decide to go with, there are some key factors that should always be part of your decision-making process before you have a bet.
-Below our Tour De France online betting analysts divulge some of their trade secrets and if you follow their advice you should be backing Tour De France winners in no time!

-- Stage Profile: If you are having a bet on an individual stage you should always check the profile.
-Flat profile stages are more often than not dominated by sprinters.
+Stage Profile: If you are having a bet on an individual stage you should always check the profile.
+Flat profile stages are more often than not dominated by a bunch sprint.
 Hilly stages are ideal for breakaway wins, while the mountain finishes usually involve the top climbers.
-There is no point in backing a sprinter to win a mountain stage, so make sure to check the stage profile before having a Tour De France bet.
+There is no point in backing a sprinter to win a mountain stage, so make sure to check the stage profile before having a Tour de France bet.

-- Watch For Wind On The Flat: As we stated earlier, sprinters generally dominate flat stages.
+Watch For Wind On The Flat: As we stated earlier, sprinters generally dominate flat stages.
 However, on windy days it is possible for breakaways to escape so you should always watch the weather forecast to see if it’s blowing a gale.
-If it is gusty, back riders that have a good finishing kick and that have a reputation for trying to steal stage wins from the front.
+Crosswinds can slit the peloton and had big advantages to strong breakaway groups.

 As we mentioned earlier, the profile of the stage is massively important and you should always check who will be best suited by the course characteristics before having a bet on the stage winner market.
 Also, don’t forget to do the odds comparison test, since the prices can drastically vary depending on a bookie.